ai4mat-lab/GPT_MOF_Project/README.md

 # GPT-MOF-Project

-In this project we used GPT-4o-mini engine to extract key elements from scientific literature regarding metal-organic frameworks features and their CO2 capture properties.
+In this project we used GPT-4o-mini (LLM) to extract key elements from scientific literature regarding metal-organic frameworks features and their CO2 capture properties.

 Using the MOFDataExtractor,py, you can extract MOF key characteristics from literature.
 These characteristics include: